norubai/usaco/ReadMe.md

-# ReadMe
+# Python

-Trying to get used to python3 via solving problems from usaco.
+Solving problems from usaco in order to get used to python.